quinny-12/quinny-12/README.md

 ">
 </picture>

+This is a picture of the group of 4th and 5th graders I worked with at the Neighborhood Boys and Girls Club this summer.

 <!--
 **quinny-12/quinny-12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.